tim-smart/effect-io-ai/effect/Cause-interruptOption.md

 # interruptOption

-Returns the `FiberId` associated with the first `Interrupt` in the specified cause, if one exists.
+Retrieves the first `Interrupt` in a `Cause`, if present.

+**Details**

+This function returns an `Option` with the first fiber interruption discovered.
+This is particularly useful for concurrency analysis or debugging cancellations.

 To import and use `interruptOption` from the "Cause" module: